yashsriram/yart/README.md

         - `n` is the power in Blinn-Phong model.
         - `a` is opacity level (0 - 1).
         - `h` is refractive index.
-    - `texture <path-to-texture-file>`: - Path is assumed to start from raytracer executable directory.
+    - `texture <path-to-texture-file>`: Path is assumed to start from raytracer executable directory.
+Has to be a valid `ppm` file.
     - `sphere x y z radius`: A spherical object.
     - `v x y z`: Vertex position.
     - `vt u v`: A texture coordinate. `u` & `v` must be in [0, 1].